pinpoint-apm/pinpoint-c-agent/README.md

 ### 2. Why not support automaticaly update AOP files?

 We can DO but perfer not DO!
 Not found a good efficiency way to implement this.
-Watching the files status every time it is a bad deal.
+Watching the files status every time is a bad deal.

 ### 3. How much performance loss when I use?